How to speed up a WordPress website? This is a commonly asked question, with lots of different approaches and various experiences.

 Therefore, I selected WordPress as a good and simple CMS (Content Management System) and decided to optimize it for speed.

-This article explains how to speedup WordPress website and how to accomplish similar results as I have accomplished here.
+This article explains how to speedup the WordPress website and how to accomplish similar results as I have accomplished here.

 - Firstly, I will show you the results that I have accomplished.